Making the most of your business through franchising

 - Franchising can potentially give the franchisor a quicker return on investment than if it tried to grow the business organically.

-The key benefits of franchising for the franchisee are:
+The key benefits for the franchisee are:

 - Access to a proven, successful business model.